naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

-Here's the updated project documentation that incorporates all the progress we've made:
+I've reviewed the progress in our current chat and compared it to the existing project documentation.
+Here's an updated summary that incorporates the new developments:

 # Polytomy Resolution Project Documentation